 The flowers and leaves can be eaten fresh or dried when eating aster plants.
 The Native American people harvested wild aster for a multitude of uses.
 The roots of the plant were used in soups and young leaves were cooked lightly and used as greens.
 The Iroquois people combined aster with bloodroot and other medicinal plants to make a laxative.
 The Ojibwa used an infusion of aster root topically to aid with headaches.
 Portions of the flower were also used to treat venereal diseases.

 Eating aster plants is no longer a common practice, but it does have its place among indigenous people.
-Today, while the edibility of aster flowers is not in question, they are more commonly used added to tea blends, eaten fresh in salads or used as garnish.
+Today, while the edibility of aster flowers is not in question, they are more commonly used added to tea blends, eaten fresh in salads, or used as a garnish.

 Asters should be harvested in full bloom in the early morning after the dew has dried.
 Cut the stem about 4 inches (10 cm.) from above the soil level.
 Hang the stems upside down in a cool, dark area until the plant crumbles easily.
 The flowers will become white and fluffy but are still usable.
 Store the dried aster leaves and flowers in a sealed glass container out of sunlight.
 Use within one year.